niryellinek/3VL/README.md

 1. An opposite (Antonym) of the positive word using FLAN-T5 with prompt (e.g. "find an opposite for the word:
 ...”)
 2. If an opposite is not found then we generate a co-hyponym<sup>*</sup> of the positive word using WordNet
-3. If a co-hyponym<sup>*</sup> is not found then we generate a word to fill the masked positive word using    FLAN-T5 (the token 'extra_id_0' replaces the positive word in prompt).
+3. If a co-hyponym[^1] <sup>*</sup> is not found then we generate a word to fill the masked positive word using    FLAN-T5 (the token 'extra_id_0' replaces the positive word in prompt).

 <sup>*</sup>  A hyponym is a word that have a more specific meaning than its hypernym (the direct ancestor in the wordnet tree).
+For example, ’apple’ is a hyponym of ’fruit’, and ’fruit’ is the hypernym of ’apple’.
+Co-hyponyms are words that share the same hypernym in the wordnet tree (e.g. ’apple’ and ’banana’ are co-hyponyms as they share the hypernym ’fruit’; the words ’car’ and ’motorcycle’, ’blue’ and ’yellow’ are co-hyponyms as well.

+[^1]: A hyponym is a word that have a more specific meaning than its hypernym (the direct ancestor in the wordnet tree).
 For example, ’apple’ is a hyponym of ’fruit’, and ’fruit’ is the hypernym of ’apple’.
 Co-hyponyms are words that share the same hypernym in the wordnet tree (e.g. ’apple’ and ’banana’ are co-hyponyms as they share the hypernym ’fruit’; the words ’car’ and ’motorcycle’, ’blue’ and ’yellow’ are co-hyponyms as well.

 ***see above example for caption tree creation and negatives generation for the caption "several people standing in a green field together while flying kytes".***